marick/lens2/mostly_words/draft_popping.md

        end

-We could not put a similar `:pop` clause in the function that `def_maker` wraps around a lens function because it's too late.
+We could not put a similar `:pop` clause in the function that `def_raw_maker` wraps around a lens function because it's too late.
 The wrapper takes control *after* the lens (and descender) have modified its container.
 So a `:pop` case for a map would be working with an `updated` value like `%{a: :pop}`, not a simple `:pop`-or-tuple return